-A biking therapy program is another tool for treating addictions.
+A biking therapy program is another tool for treating substance abuse.
 Therapeutic bike riding can help heal cognitive and emotional issues.
 For many people, it is a way to boost self-esteem and relearn new skills.

-When someone has an addiction, they develop habits and routines that support the addiction.
+When someone has a substance abuse issue, they develop habits and routines that support the cycle of abuse.
 Each decision becomes repetitive.
 A biking therapy program is a way to break up this routine.
 Each time someone pedals, it is a normal, routine action that they take.

-This type of recreational therapy program is a metaphor for addiction recovery.
-Recovering from an addiction is a lot like riding a bike for the first time.
+This type of recreational therapy program is a metaphor for substance abuse recovery.
+Recovering from substance abuse is a lot like riding a bike for the first time.
 The individual takes the risk of starting treatment, but they are afraid of failure and getting hurt.